raygun101/MarkupKit/README.md

 See _LMPickerView.h_ for more information.

 ## LMScrollView
-The `LMScrollView` class extends the standard `UIScrollView` class to simplify the definition of a scroll view's content in markup.
+The `LMScrollView` class extends the standard `UIScrollView` class to simplify the definition of scroll view content in markup.
 It presents a single scrollable content view, optionally allowing the user to scroll in one or both directions.

-The scrollable content is specified via the `contentView` property. `LMScrollView` additionally defines the following two properties, which determine how the content is presented:
+The scroll view's content is specified via the `contentView` property. `LMScrollView` additionally defines the following two properties, which determine how the content is presented:

     @property (nonatomic) BOOL fitToWidth;
     @property (nonatomic) BOOL fitToHeight;